mnadler/OndselSolver/docs/plan-iterative-constraint-protection.md

 - **Expected**:
   - First iterations: removes some quaternion constraints
   - At convergence: detects these were essential (large residuals)
-  - Protects them, reactivates all, retries
+  - Saves bestEffortState, protects them, reactivates all, retries
   - Eventually converges correctly with only truly redundant constraints removed
 - **Verification**: All joints have `relative_angle_degrees ≈ 0`